 - Weakness and severe tiredness (fatigue)

 - Nausea and vomiting

 - High levels of glucose in the blood and urine when tested

 - Tingling or loss of feeling in the hands or feet

-The symptoms of type 2 diabetes can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+The symptoms of type 2 diabetes can seem like other health conditions.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is type 2 diabetes diagnosed in a child?

 - Glycated hemoglobin A1C.
 This test measures the amount of glucose in red blood cells.
-It shows the average blood glucose levels for the last 3 months.
+It shows the average blood glucose levels for the last 2 to 3 months.